A Highly Efficient Adaptive-Sieving-Based Algorithm for the High-Dimensional Rank Lasso Problem: Numerical Results

 In this part, we compare AS-PPA with the safe feature screening method proposed in \cite{SafeRank}.
 The method is denoted as Safe-PPA, where PPA is also used to solve the subproblem.
 We test a sequence of $\lambda$ with $[0.1\lambda_{max}:0.1\lambda_{max}:\lambda_{max}]$, where $\lambda_{max}$ is derived in \cite{SafeRank}.
 We report the following information as in \cite{SafeRank}.
 The rejection ratio (RR) is the ratio between the number of discarded features by the screening rules and the actual inactive features corresponding to $\lambda_{max}$, that is, RR$=\frac{|I^s|}{|\bar{I}|}$, where $\bar{I}=\left\{i\ |\ x_i = 0,\ i=1,\dots,p\right\}$ is for the solution $x$ obtained for the original problem, and $I^s$ is the set of components that are removed after screening, that is, the components that the screening rule takes zeros.
 The ratio of speed up (Rsp) is defined as $T_f/T_s$, where $T_f$ is the time of solving the original problem before screening, $T_s$ is the time of solving the subproblem after screening.

 Table \ref{tab-num-10} shows the results under different dimensions, where $\hat{t}$ is the total time of taking 10 values for $\lambda=[0.1\lambda_{max}:0.1\lambda_{max}:\lambda_{max}]$.
 From Table \ref{tab-num-10}, we can see that AS-PPA is the winner in every way.
-It takes the smallest cputime after using our sieving strategy, and Rsp by AS strategy is more than 80 times.
-For $n=10,\ p=15000$, Rsp indicates that the ratio of speeding up even reaches about 1593 times, which verifies that AS strategy is indeed very efficient.
-For the data sets with larger $n$, the sieving efficiency of Safe-PPA decreases.
-Especially on $n=100, p=5000$ and $n=100, p=10000$ data sets, Safe-PPA can hardly remove the components which is reflected in the RR value of 0.
-AS-PPA can still remove more than 99\% of nonzero components.
+It takes the smallest cputime after using our sieving strategy, and the ratio of speeding up (Rsp) by AS strategy is more than 80 times.
+For $n=10,\ p=40000$, the ratio of speeding up even reaches about 2148 times, which verifies that AS strategy is indeed very efficient.
+For the datasets with larger $n$, the sieving efficiency of Safe-PPA decreases.
+Especially on $n=100, p=5000$ and $n=100, p=10000$ datasets, Safe-PPA can hardly remove the components which is reflected in the RR value of 0.
+AS-PPA can still remove more than 90\% of nonzero components.